waharnum/docker-flow-manager/README.md

 ## Runtime Environment Variables

 - `PREFERENCES_SERVER_HOST_ADDRESS`: host address of the Preferences Server instance to use. (default: `preferences.gpii.net`)
-- `NODE_ENV`: specifies the configuration file to be used from https://github.com/GPII/universal/tree/master/gpii/configs when launching (default: `cloudBased.production`)
+- `NODE_ENV`: specifies the configuration file to be used from https://github.com/GPII/universal/tree/master/gpii/configs when launching (default: `gpii.config.cloudBased.flowManager.production`)
 - `CONTAINER_TEST`: whether or not to run the container in test mode, then exit (default: `false`)

 ## Testing